zephyrproject-rtos/chre/README.md

     - This is reference code and is not required for the CHRE to function.
 - ``util``
     - Contains data structures used throughout CHRE and common utility code.
+- ``variant/simulator``
+    - Contains the CHRE variant for the simulator.
+This is a good example to start from when porting to new devices.
+Variants are explained in more detail below.

 Within each of these directories, you may find a ``tests`` subdirectory containing tests written against the googletest framework.